facelessuser/ColorHelper/docs/src/markdown/usage.md

 As a workaround ColorHelper allows you to change the preview gamut with the `gamut_space` option.
 If on a macOS system with a Display P3 display, we can simply set `gamut_space` to `display-p3` and we will get more accurate previews for both sRGB colors **and** Display P3 colors without needing to perform gamut mapping.
-But keep in mind, this setting should not be changed to a gamut space your monitor does not support or your previews will likely be distorted.
+But keep in mind, this setting should not be changed to a gamut space your monitor does not support or is not currently using or your previews will, likely be distorted.

 !!! new "New in 3.8.0"
     `gamut_space` is a new experimental option added in 3.8.0.